Nillth/qs-admin-playbook/docs/about.md

 <div class="card-body">
 <p>The goal of this repository is to outline best practices and reference example work-flows or tooling which can be used.
 It is not intended that the actions be completed verbatim, as they will need to be interpreted/customized as per the needs of each individual organization.
 Do not go through any exercise in the Playbook blindly--ensure that each has been thorougly reviewed and tested before they are attempted, as some of the exercises physically remove assets and alter site configuration.
 <br><br>
-**The Admin Playbook is not supported by Qlik**, but rather is maintained by Qlik employees.
+**The Customer Success is not supported by Qlik**, but rather is maintained by Qlik employees.
 </p>
 </div>
 </div>